 Students are expected to study a range of texts that support and underpin their knowledge and understanding.
+The assessment will include two extended-response questions on an excerpt, sourced from this extracts list.
 The following texts are not exclusive to the topic areas under which they appear; students will need to be able to apply these texts across any suitable topic area.
-These are published in the A Level Religious Studies Anthology: Paper 3 - New Testament Studies, which can be downloaded from our website.
+These are published in the A level Religious Studies Anthology: Paper 3 - New Testament Studies, which can be downloaded from our website.